RANKING STUDIO GHIBLI'S FILMS

 For me the score of 5/10 usually means one of two things: first and most commonly, it denotes an anime I though was "meh" something I feel completely neutral about.
 Forgettable but not bad in any way.
 The second, an anime I'm completely torn on.
 One that made me hate some parts but love others so divisively so that it all equals out a neutral score of five.

 Ocean Waves falls into the latter category.
 Someone needs to give Taku some painkillers for his sore back because he carried this whole movie himself.
 I loved Taku, he's a great lead.
 Such a likeable guy.
 You want things to work out for him and can't help feeling an increasing sense of distress as he continues to become more and more infatuated with the nightmare person that is Rikako.
-What a total bitch!
 I mean, I just struggle to find a redeemable quality in her.
-She's selfish, rude and entitled but worst of all - it's not in some cute tsundere way, she's not nice deep down.
-On first impression she's a bitch and then when you get to know her better...she's somehow worse.
-I found myself screaming "Why are you paying any attention to her!?", which is so frustrating.
+She's selfish, rude and entitled but worst of all - it's not in some cute tsundere way, she's just not nice deep down.
+On first impression she's horrible and then when you get to know her better...she's somehow worse.
+I found myself screaming "Why are you paying any attention to her!?" - it's so frustrating.

 After writing all that, you might wonder why this isn't rated lower.
 Well, I like the animation.
 It has that 90s styling that I love.
 Also, I think that it's a positive that makes me feel so conflicted rather than being some milquetoast romance.
 Plus, Taku was great and saves this film from being bad.

-I re-watched this recently because I wanted to be sure of my thoughts about it and I'll be honest and admit that I liked it even less.
+EDIT: I re-watched this recently because I wanted to be sure of my thoughts about it and I'll be honest and admit that I liked it even less.
 Almost all the scenes where she is a child are horrible.
 The pineapple scene might be the most pointless and boring scene I've ever seen.
 She gets a D in a maths exam and her mother and sister act like she's mentally deranged and her father slaps her for not having her shoes on.
-Her family are a bunch of cunts.
-I hate them.
+Her family are a bunch of assholes.

 This film does not hold up.
-I'm dropping it to a 5/10 - as much as it annoys me I don't think I can score it lower than a 5 because it's not a bad film
+I'm dropping it to a 5/10 - as much as it annoys me I don't think I can score it lower than a 5 because it's not a bad film.
+I've probably been a bit harsh on this one.
+I still think it's worth watching to see how you like it.

 This is the second film in this list that I feel bad for not liking more.
 Although, I do still like this movie, it just didn't really do it for me.
 It's charming.
 The animation is excellent.
 But just like The Wind Rises, the genre and subject matter aren't really to my taste.
 Films about war and planes are rarely going to be a favourite of mine and unfortunately that's basically a sub-genre of Ghibli films.
 It's exactly in their wheelhouse.
 I thought Fio was a great character - I found her endearing and full of vim and vigour.
 I liked the vibe of this film and I'm sure it's a lot of people's favourite but it's not my kind of thing.
 Sorry.